 First you don't see, then you do, then it's gone

-In 2017, I walked a lonely 300 miles along the Camino Portuguese Interior linking to the Spanish Sanabres to Santiago de Compostella, then backtracked to walk from Fatima to Tomar (34 km) a trail through wilderness that always seemed to lose me.
+In 2017, I walked a lonely 300 miles along the Camino Portuguese Interior to Santiago de Compostella.
+I then took a bus back into Portugal to walk from Fatima to Tomar (34 km) a trail through wilderness that always seemed to lose me.
 I celebrated 60 in 2015 by taking on the 500 miles of the Camino Frances.
-But the story that begins in 2012, when Victoria and I found this "espiritu" tapestry on a rainy Sunday along the Camino Ingles.
+But the story begins in 2012, when Victoria and I found this "espiritu" tapestry on a rainy Sunday along the Camino Ingles.
 We'd stopped at Iglesia de Santa Maria, encircled with flowers.
 Was this a wedding?
 A brusque blond doña drove up, nodded to us, and unlocked the ancient church doors.
 The sanctuary was full of Santa Marias.
 It was the Feast of Christ the King Sunday, so she led us over a small foot bridge and into Paradiso.
 Dazed, we followed the wet floral trail up and down cobbled stone streets.